What is Vipassana?

 However, the majority of folks in society are not that way inclined and it is worth being wise to the fact that practising techniques that are designed for people living everyday lives usually lends itself to being more easily integrated into modern life.

 Find out more

 If you want to integrate all the meditative loveliness rather than leaving some of it on retreat, then come and see us.
-Don’t get us wrong, we love vipassana, but it’s not for the faint-hearted and is difficult to sustain in a busy, modern life.
+Don’t get us wrong, we love Vipassana, but it’s not for the faint-hearted, and it is difficult to sustain in a busy, modern life.